madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 *  Lib version history
 *    0.1 made into library, external interrupt driven.
 *    0.2 included pre-modified SDFat Library
 *    0.3 added isPlaying function to query shield status
+*	 0.4 added functions to cancel and resume external interrupt
+*			in case something else is on the SPI bus
 *
 *
 *